MakeYourLaws/rack-tor-tag/README.md

 # rack-tor-block

 A rack middleware to block accesses to your rails application from TOR nodes.
+Inspired by [https://github.com/udzura/rack-block]

 ## Install